Alex Pothen is a Professor of Computer Science at Purdue, where he has been since August 2008.

 a five-year Master's degree in Chemistry from the Indian Institute of Technology, New Delhi

-in 1978.
+of the Director's Silver Medal.
 He received his PhD in Applied Mathematics from Cornell in 1984.

 Alex served as the Director of the Combinatorial Scientific Computing and Petascale Simulations (CSCAPES) Institute, a pioneering research project in CSC funded by the U.S. Department of Energy's Office of Science from 2006-2012.
 The CSCAPES Institute involved thirty researchers from Purdue, Old Dominion University, Sandia National Labs, Argonne National Lab, Ohio State, and Colorado State.
 CSCAPES researchers developed computational tools in CSC that enable large-scale computational models in science and engineering on peta-scale computers.
 These tools included parallelization and load-balancing software, Automatic Differentiation technology, parallel graph and sparse matrix algorithms, and transformations to improve the memory system performance of sparse computations.